-The school guidance department exists to help students adjust to new school experiences and to help students make the best of educational opportunities.
-Any problems, whether school problems or personal problems, may be discussed with the guidance counselors.
+The school counseling department exists to help students adjust to new school experiences and to help students make the best of educational opportunities.
+Any problems, whether school problems or personal problems, may be discussed with the quidance counselors.

-As a student progresses through senior high school, a guidance counselor will help each individual to choose the subjects which fit his/her individual needs.
+As a student progresses through senior high school, a school counselor will help each individual to choose the subjects which fit his/her individual needs.
 During these years, plans for the future start taking shape.
-To help with the many decisions a student must make, the guidance department is well supplied with information about colleges and trade schools and about jobs in hundreds of different fields.
+To help with the many decisions a student must make, the counseling department is well supplied with information about colleges and trade schools and about jobs in hundreds of different fields.
 Each student is encouraged to become acquainted with the counselors early and to use the guidance services often.
 Appointments may be made by contacting the counseling office.
 Students are assigned counselors by the first letter of their last name:

-A-G Shelly Fitzgerald H-N Don Arends O-Z Cassia Nolin
+A-G Shelly Fitzgerald H-N Jessica Lavely O-Z Cassia Nolin Success TBA